 Don’t let the roots grow if you’re not happy!

 I do still find though, that things can easily get overlooked and you can live with them in a less than perfect way for a very long time if you let them go.

 In my second home, I vowed that I would change the kitchen pretty much as soon as we moved in – as it simply wasn’t working well for us, and I knew without a doubt I wouldn’t be able to live in it like it was.

-The problem with FINE is that there is no push to get things GREAT, and thats where I feel you have to keep reviewing your home and the systems/storage etc.. that you have installed into it – as things can always work better and more streamlined than currently.
+The problem with FINE is that there is no push to get things GREAT, and that’s where you have to keep reviewing your home and the systems/storage etc.. that you’ve installed into it – as things can always work better and more streamlined than currently.

 You can often forgive and forget to some extent the things that really got on your nerves at first, those things that were frustrating and time consuming – and after this has happened, you just get used to the workarounds you have created for yourself to overcome them, and forget to revisit and change the way they work for the better.

 These are some things that you can learn to put up with:-

 - Having to move everything out of the way in a cupboard to get to an item that you actually use on a daily basis

 - Always having piles of paper/clothes/toys around the house as there is no storage

 - Having the same things fall out of cupboards when you open then as they have nowhere else to go, but don’t really fit there either